gong-io/gecko/INSTALLATION.md

 ## Deployment

-Copy the following to an annotator machine:
+Copy the `build` folder to an annotator machine.
-* index.html
-* bundle.js
-* 'static' folder

 Run index.html